By the time they were ready to leave the path along the river, Briné’s hands were full of plants. Saché was very glad indeed to have found her.

 “Keep everyone here again,” she said to Briné.
 Briné nodded absently.

 “One minute,” she said to Losté after another moment’s consideration, who nodded and went to sit with Ené.
-Saché then met Coté’s eyes and beckoned her over.
+Saché then met Coté’s eyes and beckoned her over, stepping just a foot or so more away from the others.

 Coté came sullenly.
 Saché kept eye contact with her, more to keep her own mind calm.
 When Coté was close enough, Saché said quietly, “Of course I’m leaving Briné in charge, but with three patients to see to, she’s a bit distracted, so you have to keep yourself focused.
 Understand?”